 With its second elected MP at Westminster in as many months, the UK Independence Party has cemented its place as the new force in British politics.
 But its achievements are no overnight success.

 The UK Independence Party has, as its name implies, one key policy - to leave the European Union.

-It is a simple, understandable message, which has led to the party gaining bigger and bigger support in European elections, culminating in it topping the vote in May.
+It is a simple, understandable message, which has led to the party gaining bigger and bigger support in European elections, culminating in it topping the vote in May this year.

 But it is also a message which meant people often dismissed it as a single-issue party, unlikely to transfer its success to Westminster politics.